Linkou line

-The Linkou Line (林口線 (Línkǒu Xiàn, Nâ-kháu Soàⁿ)) was a railway branch line in Taiwan operated by the Taiwan Railways Administration.
-It was located in Taoyuan County (Note: Present day Taoyuan City.) and New Taipei City.
-The Linkou line was suspended from operation in December 2012.
+The Linkou line (林口線 (Línkǒu Xiàn, Nâ-kháu Soàⁿ)) was a railway branch line in Taiwan operated by the Taiwan Railways Administration.
+It was located in Taoyuan County (Note: Present-day Taoyuan City) and New Taipei City.
+The Linkou line suspended operations in December 2012.

 History

 The railroad was originally built to transport coal to the Linkou Power Plant and was opened on January 1, 1968.
-But owing to the traffic policy of Taoyuan County, the local government made this line available for passenger service on October 27, 2005.
+Owing to the traffic policy of Taoyuan County, the local government made this line available for passenger service on October 27, 2005.

-Passenger service on the Linkou Line ended on December 28, 2012, followed by freight services on December 31, 2012, due to the grade-separation of the northern section of the TRA Taiwan Trunk Line.
+Passenger service on the Linkou line ended on December 28, 2012, followed by freight services on December 31, 2012, due to the grade-separation of the northern section of the TRA Taiwan Trunk line.

 Services

 While still in operation, service was only on work days, excluding government holidays.